rpn2/Supervised_Subword_Extraction/README.md

 ## Vocabulary Extractor

 Given a corpous of data it generates vocabulary list that will be used by feature extractor.
+We are using NLTK data to remove the stop words.
+Before running the program you will need to download NLTK stopwords collection.

+    > python
+    > import nltk
+    # below will open up NLTK downloader window, using the UI download stopwords Corpora
+    > nltk.download()

+Once all dependencies are installed you can run the app using the following

     # example on how to run vocabulary extractor
     > python vocabularyExtractor.py <input> <output>